holtskinner/holtskinner/README.md

 * Designed curriculum and taught three semesters of Computer Science Seminar focused on practical skills through problem solving, collaboration, and hands-on learning.
 * Received _Excellence in Teaching_ award from the College of Engineering.

+**Peer Advisor**

+MU Department of Residential Life

+_Fall 2015 - Present_

+- Managed residential conflict resolution and enforced drug and alcohol policies.
+- Developed a cohesive learning community that emphasizes active student involvement and service.
+- Managed student crises and other emergencies.
+- Organized events to promote diversity and develop community leadership.

 **Teaching Assistant**